redpanthers/red-book/_entries/3052-pull-request.md

 can ask the architect of the project or someone else in your team to do code reviews.

 When you feel your work is complete, then mark the PR & Issue with the label "ready for review".
+At this point, share the link to the pull request on Slack, and `@` mention a couple of people requesting a review.
+Ideally, these would be people who are familiar with the part of the codebase you're changing, but you can also request reviews from people who aren't part of the project to get fresh perspective on the code.

 After the review, the reviewer should mark it as "ready for merge".
 And now you are ready to merge the issue to master.